 DevOps brings together the development and operations processes which are usually practised by two separate teams.
 It’s a relatively new skill and role.
 Initially, this merging of teams was purely part of internal culture.
 However, it quickly turned into the growth of a unique skill set among software professionals.
 Instead of specialising only in “Dev” or “Ops” tech talent, become DevOps engineers with skills across both disciplines.

 Research shows that organisations with DevOps professionals and teams are high functioning and can code up to 30 times more frequently than their competitors.
 They are usually brought in to improve your IT and software teams’ productivity and processes, but it’s becoming more and more essential in scaling tech businesses.

+As part of our blog series uncovering the most in-demand roles in tech recruitment, we decided to dig a little deeper into the role of DevOps Engineer.
 Here’s everything you need to know about DevOps engineers and why you should hire one for your tech scaleup.